-At the completion of the program, the Doctor of Nursing Practice (DNP, both the post-masters and BSN-DNP, will be able to practice at the highest level of professional practice evidenced by:
+At the completion of the program, the post-masters DNP graduate, will be able to practice at the highest level of professional practice evidenced by:

-- I. Scientific Underpinnings for Practice: - II.
+- Scientific Underpinnings for Practice: I. - II.
 Organizational and Systems Leadership for Quality Improvement and Systems Thinking - III.
 Clinical Scholarship and Analytical Methods for Evidence-Based Practice - IV.
 Information Systems/Technology and Patient Care Technology for the Improvement and Transformation of Health Care. - V. Health Care Policy for Advocacy in Health Care - VI.
 Interprofessional Collaboration for Improving Patient and Population Health Outcomes. - VII.
 Advanced Nursing Practice